 - Hasn’t been flooded in the last 10 years

 - Are at least 18 years old, and the property is occupied solely for residential purposes

 - Have not had insurance cancelled, declined or declared void

 - Declare any previous insurance claims from the last 5 years

 - Have not been convicted of any criminal offence other than motoring convictions or any offences which are spent under the Rehabilitation of Offenders Act 1974.

 We want to let you know...

 As with all landlord's insurance policies there are circumstances when cover can't be offered or a claim paid.
 For example, any loss or damage caused by storm or flood to fences, hedges and damage caused by normal shrinkage or settlement.

 These are only examples.
 For full details of what's covered and what's not covered please read our Landlord's Insurance policy document.
-Alternatively you can find further information in our Landlord's Insurance policy summary.
+Alternatively you can find further information in our Insurance Product Information Document for Landlords Insurance.